-- Application Cover Page Give the name, organization/department, address, and phone number of the project contact person, and their AAA membership number.
-State the title of the project.
-List the total amount in the requested budget.
+Application Cover Page.
+Give the name, organization/department, address, and phone number of the project contact person, and their AAA membership number.
+State the title of the project and the total amount in the requested budget.

-- Project Description, including timeline (one page) This section should consist of three parts: a.
-Objectives, b.
-Methods, and c.
-Timeline.
-Objectives should describe the general and specific intents or outcomes of the project.
+Project Description.
+This section should consist of three parts.
+A) Objectives : describe the general and specific intents or outcomes of the project.
 List no more than three objectives, with one sentence describing each.
-Methods include the specific activities that will take place to achieve the objectives.
+B) Methods : include the specific activities that will take place to achieve the objectives.
 Provide a detailed description of what will occur, and why you have chosen these methods.
-The Timeline should be in graphic form and should tell the order and timing for the tasks.
+C) Timeline: describe and/or graphically depict the order and timing for the tasks.

-- Project Personnel (approx. 1/2 page) Describe the personnel who will be involved in the project.
-Give their titles and qualifications.
-Explain their specific assignments in the project.
+Project Personnel.
+Describe the personnel who will be involved in the project, including their titles, qualifications, and specific assignments in the project.
 Explain if volunteers, consultants, or technicians will be involved in the project.
 Indicate who will administer the project.

-- Budget Explanation (approx. 1/2 page) Provide justification for the budget and any additional information to help the review committee understand how calculations were made.
+Budget Explanation.
+Provide justification for budget items, including explanations of how calculations.
 Explain any unusual line items in the budget.
-If the requested grant from A&E will not cover all project expenses, please indicate the other sources of funding.
 You may also identify other contributions in this section, such as your time, resources of your department, etc.

-- Project Assessment or Evaluation (approx. 1/2 page) Evaluation should be built into your project.
+Project Assessment or Evaluation.
 Explain how the project will be evaluated in relation to accomplishment of the objectives.
-Describe the manner in which evaluation information will be collected and how the data will be analyzed.
 After the project is completed, these results will be reported in the final report which is due by 31 December of the following year.